ofux/uTerrainsDoc/README.md

 In Ultimate Terrains, real-time modifications are made through operations.
 See [this page](operations.md) page for more information.

-## Saving and loading
+## Saving, loading and sync over network

-See [this page](save-load.md) page to see how to save and load terrain data on disk or through the network.
+See [this page](save-load.md) page to see how to save, load and sync terrain data on disk or through the network.

 ## Third party assets integration